ekeboetuk/ekeboetuk/README.md

 - 👋 Hi, I’m @ekeboetuk
 - 👀 I’m interested in fullstack development, networking
 - 🌱 I’m currently learning ReactJS, React Native, VueJS 3, Azure, AWS
-- 📫 You caan reach me on ekebo_etuk@yahoo.com
+- 📫 You can reach me on ekebo_etuk@yahoo.com

 <!---
 ekeboetuk/ekeboetuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.